Deewaar: Casting and filming

 Bachchan's "angry young man" performance as Vijay in the film was inspired by Dilip Kumar's intense performance as Gunga in Gunga Jumna, which Bachchan sharpened and reinterpreted in a contemporary urban context reflecting the changing socio-political climate of 1970s India.

-Salim-Javed "felt only Bachchan could do justice to Vijay's role."
+Salim–Javed "felt only Bachchan could do justice to Vijay's role."
 According to Akhtar, they "saw his talent, which most makers didn't.
 He was exceptional, a genius actor who was in films that weren't good."
-At Salim-Javed's insistence, Bachchan was cast in the role.
+At Salim–Javed's insistence, Bachchan was cast in the role.
 Director Yash Chopra's first choices for Vijay and Ravi's roles were Dev Anand and Rajesh Khanna respectively.
 After Anand rejected the script, casting plans changed and Khanna was to play Vijay and Navin Nischol was considered for Ravi.
-However, Salim-Javed had Amitabh Bachchan and Shatrughan Sinha in mind when they wrote the script; Sinha turned down the film when he heard Khanna was initially cast in the lead, due to a fallout between the two.
-Nirupa Roy's role as Sumitra Devi was also first offered to Vyjayanthimala; Nischol and Vyjayanthimala turned down the film after they found out Khanna would no longer be in the film.
+However, Salim–Javed had Amitabh Bachchan and Shatrughan Sinha in mind when they wrote the script; Sinha turned down the film when he heard Khanna was initially cast in the lead, due to a fallout between the two.
+Nirupa Roy's role as Sumitra Devi was also first offered to Vyjayanthimala; Nischol and Vyjayanthimala turned down the film after they found out Khanna would no longer be involved.
 Shashi Kapoor was subsequently cast as Ravi, and Nirupa Roy as Sumitra Devi.

 In 2014, Bachchan revealed that his iconic look in the film – a "denim blue shirt worn with khakee pants and a rope dangling over the shoulder" – was the result of a mistake by the tailor.
 He said, "The knotted shirt and rope on the shoulder in [Deewaar] was an adjustment for an error in stitching, shirt too long so knotted it".
-In certain scenes, Bachchan had some input on Chopra's direction, such as the father's funeral scene where Bachchan, instead of lighting the pyre with his right hand, suggests to use his left hand to show off the tattoo, "Mera baap chor hai" ("My father is a thief").
-The film was shot mostly at night because Bachchan was shooting for Ramesh Sippy's Sholay at that time.
+In certain scenes, Bachchan had some input on Chopra's direction, such as the father's funeral scene where Bachchan, instead of lighting the pyre with his right hand, suggests to use his left hand to show off the tattoo with the inscription "mera baap chor hai" ("my father is a thief").
+The film was shot mostly at night because Bachchan was also shooting for Ramesh Sippy's Sholay at that time.

-The film contains a fight scene, which involves Bachchan performing martial arts sequences inspired by Hong Kong martial arts cinema, which Deewaar was one of the first to do in Indian cinema.
+The film contains a fight scene that involves Bachchan performing martial arts inspired by Hong Kong martial arts cinema, which Deewaar was one of the first to do in Indian cinema.
 Rather than following the Hollywood model, it follows the Hong Kong model, with an emphasis on acrobatics and stunts.
 The style of fighting seen in Deewaar combined kung fu (as it was perceived by Indians) with Indian martial arts (particularly Indian wrestling).

 Soundtrack

 The soundtrack of the movie was composed by R. D. Burman, and the lyrics were penned by Sahir Ludhianvi.
-The soundtrack received praise.
+The soundtrack received praise and was notably one of the few Yash Chopra films not to contain vocals by Lata Mangeshkar.